Great Decisions is an after-school enrichment program for high-school students.

 - Develop critical thinking, listening and decision-making skills.

 Since 2004, the Jacksonville Council has utilized the Briefing Book, TV/DVD series and online resources to develop a Great Decisions after-school enrichment program for high school students.
-The program began with three high schools and one university and has quickly grown in six years to include four Jacksonville-based college/universities and eleven high schools, spanning three counties, the majority of which reside in Duval County.
+The program began with three high schools and one university and has quickly grown in seven years to include four Jacksonville-based college/universities and twelve high schools, spanning three counties, the majority of which reside in Duval County.

 The program culminates in an International Crisis Management Exercise, a day-long, scenario role-play exercise where students act as members of the National Security Council and work together to come up with recommendations for an acting president regarding a timely, mock-international crisis.
 Participating high schools typically meet every 4-6 weeks, from September-May for a one to two hour session, facilitated by a faculty member from Edward Waters College, Florida State College at Jacksonville, Jacksonville University or the University of North Florida.